Seatis/my-teaching-materials/project/hardware/todo-app/README.md

 4 - [ ] Do something
 ```

-### Add task error handling
-- While the application is running and `-a` is entered
-- Thenit should show an error message like: `Unable to add: No task is provided`

 ### Add priority error handling
 - While the application is running and `-p` is entered
 - Then it should show an error message like: `Unable to add priority: No task is provided`

-### Remove task error handling

-1)
-- While the application is running and `-r` is entered
-- Then it should show an error message like: `Unable to remove: No index is provided`

-2)
-- While the application is running and `-r 20` is entered
-- Then it should show an error message, if there is no todo item on that index, like: `Unable to remove: Index is out of bound`

-3)
-- While the application is running and `-r apple` is entered
-- Then it should show an error message like: `Unable to remove: Index is not a number`

 ### Command error handling